-The bill expressly provides, "Notices of Use filings retained under the control of the Copyright Office shall be furnished only under the conditions specified by regulations of the Copyright Office."
+The bill expressly provided, "Notices of Use filings retained under the control of the Copyright Office shall be furnished only under the conditions specified by regulations of the Copyright Office."

 H.R.
-5889 also directs the Register of Copyrights to undertake a "certification process" for the creation of electronic databases that facilitate the search for pictorial, graphic, and sculptural works.39 Such certification is to be conducted in accordance with processes and standards that the Register must establish, although the bill provides that such approved electronic databases must contain the following:
+5889 also directed the Register of Copyrights to undertake a "certification process" for the creation of electronic databases that facilitate the search for pictorial, graphic, and sculptural works.
+Such certification would have been conducted in accordance with processes and standards that the Register established, although the bill provided that such approved electronic databases must contain the following: